home-assistant/voice.home-assistant/docs/contributing/intent-sentences.md

 sidebar_label: "Intent sentences"
 ---

 Intent matching sentences need to be contributed to our [Intents repository on GitHub](https://github.com/home-assistant/intents).
+The sentences will be reviewed by [the language leaders](language-leaders.md) and merged if they are correct.
+You can either contribute new sentences or improve existing ones.
 See [the format page](../intents/matching.md) on how the repostory is structured.

 We prefer a lot of small contributions over a few large ones.
 Contributions that contain a lot of changes are hard to review.
 That's why we want each contribution limited to a single language and single domain.